 The School of Education holds joint administrative and pedagogical responsibility for Art Education, English Education, Mathematics Education, and Music Education.
 The School of Education administers the Early Childhood Education, Elementary Education and Middle Level Education programs.
-The School of Humanities and Social Sciences awards Bachelor of Arts degrees in Art Education, English Education and Music Education (choral and instrumental); the School of Natural Sciences and Mathematics awards a Bachelor of Science degree in Mathematics Education.
-The School of Education awards Bachelor of Science degrees in Early Childhood Education, Elementary Education awards Bachelor of Science degrees in Early Childhood Education, Elementary Education and Middle Level Education.
+The School of Humanities and Social Sciences awards Bachelor of Arts degrees in Art Education, English Education, and Music Education (choral and instrumental); the School of Natural Sciences and Mathematics awards a Bachelor of Science degree in Mathematics Education.
+The School of Education awards Bachelor of Science degrees in Early Childhood Education, Elementary Education, and Middle Level Education.

-Policy on Progressing through the Program
+Policy on Progressing Through the Program

 Teacher education admission procedures encourage the recruitment and retention of qualified candidates who represent a culturally diverse population.
-Students admitted to the program meet academic and professional criteria established by the School of Education, requirements set by South Carolina law and enforced by the State Department of Education, and standards established by the learned societies for each teacher education area.
+Students admitted to the program meet academic and professional criteria established by the School of Education, requirements set by South Carolina law, and enforced by the State Department of Education, and standards established by the learned societies for each teacher education area.
 Criteria for demonstrating the standards have been approved by the faculty in the School of Education with recommendations from the Unit Assessment and Evaluation Committee (UAEC) and the Teacher Education Council (TEC) and are articulated in the Claflin University Teacher Education Handbook and the Claflin University Handbook for Field Experiences and Clinical Practice.